loocifer/payments/README.md

 **payments-build:**

-The project contains scripts which are needed for a Jenkins build pipeline setu.
+The project contains scripts which are needed for a Jenkins build pipeline setup.